 Over the last three decades we have seen a major assault on masculinity.
 The results are well represented in the arts, the media, the world of fashion, and among those who have become the heroes of our young people.

-On the heels of a bloody Civil War, Josiah Holland wrote a passionate prayer on behalf of our country.
+On the heels of a violent U.S. Civil War, Josiah Holland wrote a passionate prayer on behalf of America.
 It begins, "God, give us men. . . ."
 But the truth is, God doesn’t give a nation men; He gives us boys.
 Baby boys, adolescent boys, impressionable boys, who need to know what becoming a man is all about.
 God’s plan is still as He designed it at creation.
 And it starts in the home.

-Men, are you modeling manhood according to God’s Word?
-Moms and dads, are you raising your sons to be authentically masculine?
+Men, are you modelling manhood according to God’s Word?
+Mums and dads, are you raising your sons to be authentically masculine?
 If not, why not?
 Think it over!